Originally introduced in the United States back in 2008, the GT-R has been continually updated over the years with more power and improved handling.

-Helping Godzilla achieve those figures is all-wheel-drive and a six-speed dual-clutch automatic transmission play a big role in making the GT-R's accelerative heroics possible, with the later capable of ripping off shifts in the blink of an eye.
-Like other dual-clutch transmissions it can be slightly unrefined in low-speed driving, but most buyers will find that a small price to pay for the incredible performance it facilitates.
+All-wheel-drive and a six-speed dual-clutch automatic transmission play a big role in making the GT-R's accelerative heroics possible, with the later capable of ripping off shifts in the blink of an eye.
+Like other dual-clutch transmissions, it can be slightly unrefined in low-speed driving, but most buyers will find that a small price to pay for the incredible performance it facilitates.

 With straightforward gauges, a meaty steering wheel and well-bolstered seats, the cabin is a highly-focused driving environment.
 A center-mounted LCD screen designed in collaboration with Polyphony Digitial - makers of the popular Gran Turismo video game offers eleven separate pages of boost, g-force, acceleration, braking and steering info and even offers a recording function with playback.

-High-quality leather and carbon fiber give the interior a premium feel, and a specially-designed 11-speaker Bose stereo - including two forward-facing woofers in the rear center armrest area - is a treat for audiophiles.
+High-quality leather and carbon fiber tri give the interior a premium feel, and a specially-designed 11-speaker Bose stereo - including two forward-facing woofers in the rear center armrest area - is a treat for audiophiles.
 A new Bose Active Noise Cancellation system filters out road noise to provide a quieter cabin environment.